mrkv/parsi/README.md

 This simple Hanami application has one endpoint receiving array of URLs as a parameter.

-It fetches pages titles in parallel using Ruby Threads and persists them in a database.
+It fetches pages titles in parallel using Ruby Threads, persists them in a database and shows status on an endpoint.

 This project demonstrates: